 Workers’ compensation is your right, but don’t trust the insurance company to pay up right away after an injury.
 Be your own advocate by reporting the injury right away and documenting your expenses:

-- See a doctor as soon as possible, too—but make sure it is a provider covered by your workers’ comp policy.
+- See a doctor as soon as possible, but make sure it is a provider covered by your workers’ compensation policy.
 Your employer should give you a list of covered providers.

 - Make sure your medical records include all details of your injury.
 Every injury and body part affected should be mentioned in your history.